Secant non-defectivity via collisions of fat points: Non-defectivity via collisions of fat points

 Hence we have enough $2$-fat points to apply Theorem \ref{thm: generale, ambizioso, avveniristico}. \end{proof} We use the latter results to prove the non-defectivity of Segre-Veronese varieties of $\bbP^m\times\bbP^n$ embedded in bidegree $(c,d)$ whenever $c,d \geq 3$, proving a conjecture by Abo and Brambilla.
 We believe that this underlines the strength of these type of deformations.
 We also recall that in \cite{GM} the first author and Mella used similar methods to completely solve the problem of identifiability of Waring decompositions for general polynomials in any degree and number of variables.

 \begin{proof}[Proof of Theorem \ref{thm: main}] Since a single $j$-fat point imposes the expected number of conditions on $\calL_{m\times n}^{c,d}$ whenever $c,d \geq j-1$, it is simple to check that Segre-Veronese varieties $\SV_{m \times n}^{c,d}$ satisfy the last two hypotheses of Theorem \ref{thm: quello che usiamo}.
 We devote Sections \ref{sec: 33}, \ref{sec: bidegree (3,4)} and \ref{sec: bidegree (4,4)} to prove the first two conditions for the cases $(c,d) \in \{(3,3),(3,4),(4,4)\}$.
 This completes the proof of Theorem \ref{thm: main}. \end{proof} \begin{remark} If $c \leq j-2$ or $d \leq j-2$, then a $j$-fat point does not impose independent conditions on $\LL_{m\times n}^{c,d}$.
-Therefore our proof of Theorem \ref{thm: main} does not apply to lower bidegrees. \end{remark} \begin{remark} Given a projective variety, a point in its ambient space is said to be \textit{$k$-identifiable} with respect to the variety if there exists a unique $k$-tuple of points on the variety whose span contains the given point.
-This is of particular interest in the cases of Segre-Veronese varieties due to its applications to tensor decompositions.
-In \cite{casarotti2019non}, the authors relate the study of defectivity to the study of identifiability.
-In particular, from their main result, we can deduce that under the assumptions of Theorem \ref{thm: quello che usiamo} the general point of the $(k-1)$-th secant variety of $W$ is $(k-1)$-identifiable for $2n < k \leq \left\lfloor \frac{1}{n+1}\dim\calL \right\rfloor$.
-In particular, if $c,d \geq 3$ and $2(m+n) < k \leq \left\lfloor \frac{1}{m+n+1}\binom{m+c}{c}\binom{n+d}{d}\right\rfloor$, then the Segre-Veronese variety $\SV_{m\times n}^{c,d}$ is $(k-1)$-identifiable. \end{remark} \begin{notation} Throughout the next sections, we will use the following notation.
-For ${c,d,m,n\in\N}$,
+Therefore our proof of Theorem \ref{thm: main} does not apply to lower bidegrees. \end{remark} \Ale{We can now prove also} our results on identifiability.